EstherNyumu/Single-price-grid-component-master/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+This is a project using HTML and CSS to create a website using elemets such as a box,
 ### The challenge

 Users should be able to: